Azizabdultushar/Tools-CommandUserInterface/README.md

 # Basic Windows CMD Commands

+Power consumption report from windows
+$ powercfg -energy
+extraction of report in html
+$ energy-report.html

 ## 1. Navigation Commands
 - `cd [directory]`
   - Change the current directory to the specified directory.